 Since Cambodia started to transform from a planned economy to a market-oriented one, a lot of foreign funds have flowed into the Cambodian banking sector in a variety of forms.
 Therefore, there may exist many types of financial institutions in terms of funding structures.
-Thus, bank behavior might be different from a bank to a bank.
-Furthermore, the low level of infrastructure development, especially for transportation, leads to the low integrity of regional markets.
-Therefore, it is likely that the dollarization could be different from a region to a region in Cambodia.
+Thus, bank behavior might be different from bank to bank.
+Furthermore, the low level of infrastructure development, especially for transportation, lead to the low integrity of regional markets.
+Therefore, it is likely that the dollarization could be different from region to region in Cambodia.
 Apart from the regional factors, the difference in branch network structures may also affect the extent of dollarization in bank deposits.
-In our study, we employ different types of data compared to the literature, namely branch-level financial statements of commercial banks and MDIs.
+In our study, we employ different types of data compared to the literature, namely branch-level financial statements of commercial banks and MFIs.
 We believe that our study provides useful facts to understand dollarization in the banking sector.